Belgian Beer Festivals

 North Sea Beer Festival

 In the meantime you can enjoy live performances, watch the DJ at work or bop along to the Dixieland band.
-The central square near the entrance plays host to most of the booths where breweries, caterers and restaurants display their wares.

 You will be made to feel very welcome at the North Sea Beer Festival, the most convivial beer festival on the Belgian coast.